dimidimi00/dimidimi00/README.md

 ### Now that that's done, let's continue with the present.

-Currently I'm working as a freelance video editor & 2D motion designer, while also dedicating time on studying Blender.
+Currently I'm working as a freelance video editor & 2D motion designer, while also dedicating time on studying web development.

 ### 🧰 Languages and Tools